divan/gofresh/README.md

 * Missing/failed repositories are not reported (no way to identify error from vcs.RepoRootForImportPath)
 * Subpackages from the same repo will be checked all anyway (TODO: optimize)

+## Alternatives

+* [Go-Package-Store](https://github.com/shurcooL/Go-Package-Store) - displays updates for the Go packages in your GOPATH and shows with a nice Web UI.

 ## License

 This program is under [WTFPL license](http://www.wtfpl.net)